nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 The above voltages and currents will be provided by the Nvidia Jetson Nano from the top-level controller subsystem.

+### Data production rate from the sensors, or sensor resolution analysis

 Speed:

 Clock Frequency: $\ \ 0-400kHz$